a0rtega/pafish/README.md

 # Certificate

 All releases from v024 will be shipped signed by the original development team.
-Consider everything without our certificate as unofficial, you can check it against the certificates present in the binaries from this repository.
+Consider everything without our certificate unofficial, you can check it against the certificates present in the binaries from this repository.

-# DLL

-Some software projects may be interested in use some of the functions pafish brings.
-To make it possible, [pafish-dll](https://github.com/a0rtega/pafish-dll) is a side project to maintain a DLL with all the features present on pafish.

 # Build

-Pafish is written in C and developed with [wxDev-C++](http://wxdsgn.sourceforge.net/).
+Pafish is written in C and built with pure MinGW (make + gcc).

 # Author